 We hand-tested all of the picks below and are sure there's one for you on the list.
 Looking for a bang for your buck?
 Opt for one that grows with baby from infant-hood to school-age.
 Live in a tiny city apartment?
 Then you're going to need one that folds and can be tucked away when it's not meal time.

-Why it's our fave: Brand new to the market this summer, The Chair by Lalo made our list because of its simple and clean design.
+Why it's our fave: The Chair by Lalo made our list because of its simple and clean design.
 With nary a neon giraffe or ugly brown hue in sight, it's perfect for minimalist parents who don't want an eyesore in their kitchen.
 Weighing only 10 pounds, the high chair has a five-point harness, beech wood legs, a BPA-free plastic seat and tray and a cozy cotton insert (yes mamas, it's machine washable!) that can be added for smaller babies.
 And because Lalo aims to include baby at mealtime, the seat is table-height.
 The hardest part will be choosing between the soft blueberry and grapefruit hues, and the chic white and black options.

 More to know: The chair grows with your little and can convert to play chair (with an extra set of legs that comes in the "Full Kit" for $20 more) that will look adorable in a playroom or nursery.